LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/BestPractices/commonConversationPatterns.md

 ### Create Reusable "yes" and “no” intents

-Rather than having to constantly enter and re-enter patterns inside response conditions  for variations of "yes" or “no”, I recommend building out two specific intents which encompass these.
+Rather than having to constantly enter and re-enter patterns inside response conditions  for variations of "yes" or “no”, it is  recommended to build out two specific intents which encompass these.

 * Affirmation